-In an online environment, the actions of the participants are visible to the entire participating group.
+In an online environment the actions of the participants are visible to others making people aware of the actions of others.
 "What we have found is that the group kind of regulates itself.
 The fact that people can see what others are posting seems to make them more accountable so we have not had too many issues to deal with and, when we have had an issue the disclaimer gives us the ability to remove the post," says Heemeryck.